Linda Blincko – Depot Artspace Creative Director

 Tracey Kitchingman– Gallery Manager

-I have just graduated with a Bachelor of Arts from the University of Auckland, majoring in Art History and Sociology.
-Having worked in various roles in art/dealership galleries and museums, I am thrilled to be working at the Depot Artspace alongside such a collaborative, unique and community minded organisation.
-I look forward to meeting everyone!”
+I graduated in 2018 with a Bachelor of Arts from the University of Auckland, majoring in Art History and Sociology.
+Having worked in various retail roles in art/dealership galleries and museums, I am thrilled to be working at the Depot Artspace alongside such a collaborative, unique and community minded organisation.

 Erwin van Asbeck – Creative Development Consultant